Common questions about date-of-death appraisals, step-up in basis, and our desktop appraisal process.

 The only difference is how the subject property's physical characteristics are documented.
 In a traditional appraisal, the appraiser visits the property.
 In a desktop appraisal, the client provides photos and property information.

-The analytical core — selecting comparable sales, making adjustments, and developing a value opinion — is identical.
+The analytical core — selecting comparable sales, making adjustments, analyzing market conditions, and developing a value opinion — is identical.
 Comparable sales are always analyzed remotely, never physically inspected, regardless of appraisal type.
+A desktop appraisal is not less thorough in terms of the analysis itself, and it carries the same credibility as a traditional appraisal when supported by credible photographs of the property.

 We stand behind our work.
 If the appraiser misinterprets the property's condition, quality, or features based on the photos and data provided, the appraisal will be revised at no additional cost.